Open data and transparency

 - waste contracts over £5000

 Councils' land and building assets

-- You can find out about all the land and buildings owned by Forest Heath District Council and St Edmundsbury Borough Council here:
+Find out about all the land and buildings owned by Forest Heath District Council and St Edmundsbury Borough Council:

 The spreadsheets below show what has currently been spent by each councillor.
 Councillors are working with communities all the time and the spreadsheets do not reflect agreements that are still to be processed.
 They also don't reflect any current discussions that councillors may be having with their local communities about other funding options.